allanmathenge/myBlog/source/_posts/python.md

 # **Fundamentals and Overview**

 Unlike other programming languages like C or JavaScript, Python does not use curly braces or other symbols to define code blocks.
 It uses identation.
 This makes Python code easy to read and understand.
 Another key concept in Python is the use of variables.
 Variables are used to store data used as reference to that data.
 There is no need to use declarative keywords like "var" or "int" in declaring variables.
-Python uses *#* to comment lines of code.
-Python has variety of data types, including strings, numbers(integers and floats), lists and dictionaries.
+Python uses **'#'** to comment lines of code.
+There are a variety of data types in Python including strings, numbers(integers and floats), lists and dictionaries.
 Specific methods are used to manipulate and work with the different data types.
 Python has also a number of built-in functions.
-For example the "print()" is used to output data to the terminal while "math" module provide a variety of mathematical functions.
-Python also widely supports object-oriented programming and methods for handling errors and exceptions using "try-except".
+For example the "print()" is used to output data to the terminal while "math" module provides a variety of mathematical functions.
+Also, Python widely supports object-oriented programming and methods for handling errors and exceptions using "try-except".
 Let us dive into detailed discussion of these concepts.

 ## Variables